jimahlstrom/HL2IOBoard/README.md

 See the Pico documentation for more detail.

 To install the firmware, power off the HL2 and connect a USB cable to the IO Board.
-Push the button on the IO Board and then plug the USB cable into your PC.
+Push the button on the Pico and then plug the USB cable into your PC.
 The Pico will appear as a flash drive on the PC.
 Then copy the file build/main.uf2 to the Pico.

 There is an LED on the Pico.
 When the firmware is running, it flashes slowly.
 When the Pico receives I2C traffic directed to its address, it flashes faster.